 So now that you know how important all the other courses are, you probably need even more ideas and recipes.
 We’ve got you covered.
 Here are 25 soups, salads, and starters from the Food Monster App for your vegan Thanksgiving.

 1. Cinnamon Graham Crackers With Healthy Pumpkin Pie-Spiced Hummus

-These Cinnamon Graham Crackers with Healthy Pumpkin-Spiced Hummus by Tori Cooper is a seasonal appetizer that is perfect for any party or gathering.
-It’s easier than you think to make your own graham crackers.
-Pair them with pumpkin pie-spiced hummus and you’ve got yourself a fall treat that can’t be beat.
+These Cinnamon Graham Crackers with Healthy Pumpkin-Spiced Hummus by Tori Cooper are a seasonal appetizer that is perfect for any party or gathering.
+It’s easier than you think to make graham crackers.
+Pair them with pumpkin pie-spiced hummus and you’ve got yourself a fall treat that can’t be beaten.

 2. Cheesy Spinach Dip

 Source: Cheesy Spinach Dip

 Get ready for some dairy-free dipping!
 This cashew-based Cheesy Spinach Dip by Robin Runner is a crowd-pleaser.
 It’s cheesy, rich, and creamy, and everyone will enjoy it.
 Set it out with crackers or fresh veggies and watch everyone dig in!

 3. Caponata Siciliana (Sicilian Eggplant Antipasto)

 Source: Caponata Siciliana